-- The following sources were consulted for this section: John A. Calderone and Jack Lerch, Wheels of the Bravest, A History of Fire Department of New York Fire Apparatus 1865-1992 (Staten Island, New York: Fire Apparatus Journal Publications, 1984); Augustine E. Costello, Our firemen, A history of the New York fire departments, volunteer and paid (New York: A.E.
+- 1. The following sources were consulted for this section: John A. Calderone and Jack Lerch, Wheels of the Bravest, A History of Fire Department of New York Fire Apparatus 1865-1992 (Staten Island, New York: Fire Apparatus Journal Publications, 1984); Augustine E. Costello, Our firemen, A history of the New York fire departments, volunteer and paid (New York: A.E.
 Costello, 1887); Kenneth Holcomb Dunshee, As You Pass By (New York: E.P.
-Dutton, 1940); "A Festival of Firehouses," Architectural Record 176 (March 1988), 110-125; Fire Department of the City of New York, "The Midnight Alarm," performance souvenir program (November 23, 1935); Fire Department of the City of New York, "Fiftieth Anniversary of the Organization of the Fire Department of the City of New York, review and presentation of medals for 1914," (June 15, 1915); Landmarks Preservation Commission, Engine Company No. 7/Ladder Company No. 1 (LP-1719), report prepared by Charles Savage (New York: City of New York, 1993); Lowell M. Limpus, History of the New York Fire Department (New York: Dutton, 1940); Daniel Pisark, "Old New York and Brooklyn Firehouses: Their Evolution, Architecture, and Preservation" (unpublished typescript, New York Landmark Scholar report, 1976). - "Fiftieth Anniversary...," p.
+Dutton, 1940); "A Festival of Firehouses," Architectural Record 176 (March 1988), 110-125; Fire Department of the City of New York, "The Midnight Alarm," performance souvenir program (November 23, 1935); Fire Department of the City of New York, "Fiftieth Anniversary of the Organization of the Fire Department of the City of New York, review and presentation of medals for 1914," (June 15, 1915); Landmarks Preservation Commission, Engine Company No. 7/Ladder Company No. 1 (LP-1719), report prepared by Charles Savage (New York: City of New York, 1993); Lowell M. Limpus, History of the New York Fire Department (New York: Dutton, 1940); Daniel Pisark, "Old New York and Brooklyn Firehouses: Their Evolution, Architecture, and Preservation" (unpublished typescript, New York Landmark Scholar report, 1976). - 2.
+"Fiftieth Anniversary...," p.
 34. The most famous political career to have begun in -- and benefitted greatly from -- the Volunteer Fire Department was William M. "Boss" Tweed.
 He served in four companies before forming his own, the Americus Co.
 6 in 1848.
 Ten years later, the infamous "Tweed Ring" (included Tweed and three city officials) controlled Tammany, and effectively, New York. - 3.
 The first telegraph fire alarm system, for police and fire, was installed in 1851.
 The city was divided into eight districts, each with a strategically located watch tower.
-The Mt.
-Morris Watch Tower (1855, designated New York City Landmark) served the area around Hook & Ladder No. 14 until the 1870s.
-The Fire Alarm Telegraph system was upgraded in 1884 to serve all of Manhattan; its Central Office was located in the new Headquarters Building at East 67th Street.
+The Fire Alarm Telegraph system was upgraded in 1884 to serve all of Manhattan; its Central Office was located in the new Headquarters

+Building at East 67th Street.
 Telephones were installed in firehouses in the 1890s.